M-Nitsche/BeeWatch/README.md

 #### <a name='Mosaicdataset'></a>Mosaic dataset
 (Maximilian Nitsche)

 After labeling bees in the downloaded datasets following the procedure presented in the [labeling section](###labeling) we used them to generate mosaic data.
-The mosaic augmentation is originally motivated in the YOLOv4 release and contributes significantly to its performance boost ([Bochkovskiy et al., 2020](literature/Bochkovskiy%20et%20al.%20(2020)%20-%20YOLOv4:%20Optimal%20Speed%20and%20Accuracy%20of%20Object%20Detection.pdf)).
+The mosaic augmentation is originally motivated in the YOLOv4 release and contributes significantly to its performance boost [33]([Bochkovskiy et al., 2020](literature/Bochkovskiy%20et%20al.%20(2020)%20-%20YOLOv4:%20Optimal%20Speed%20and%20Accuracy%20of%20Object%20Detection.pdf)).
 As the downloaded images often show only individual bees on one flower the mosaic augmentation also makes sure the data meets our use case requirements to detect bees from further distance.
 In order to scale down the queried bees and benefit from the stated performance increase in model implementations beside YOLOv4/5 we [generated](dataset/mosaic_data_augmentation.ipynb) 3x4 mosaic images and the corresponding new annotation files.
 The probability of a bee image to be chosen for a individual mosaic tile was set to 0.3.
 The following shows an example mosaic image:

 ![example-mosaic-image](doku_resources/mosaic_image.jpg)